Myeloproliferative Neoplasms

 • Polycythemia Vera

-• The primary WHO criteria for diagnosis of polycythemia vera are bone marrow morphology (hypercellularity with prominent erythroid, granulocytic, and m...
+• True or False: The primary WHO criteria for diagnosing PV are bone marrow morphology (hypercellularity with prominent erythroid, granulocytic, and meg...

 • Summary